Cathy A.

 Value debate is a type of debate that examines the values which drive decision-making.
 It usually challenges the debaters to justify why their value is more important than others.

-Refer to the following example to understand the complete nature of the value debate.
+Refer to the example below to understand the complete nature of the value debate.

 Informal Debate Example